Skip to main content

 • Use the Around the World book Food by Margaret Hall to further explore the connections between geography and agriculture.
 This book clearly illustrates how peoples' diets, clothes, homes, and modes of transportation are influenced by where they live.

 • Read Issue 4 of Ag Today titled Agriculture in Society.
-This reader can be printed or accessed digitally.
+This reader can be accessed digitally.
 Students will learn how agriculture plays a significant role in different geographic areas such as small towns, large cities, and local, state, and federal government.
 It also places a focus on where food comes from and why different foods are grown in different states.

 Evaluate